- RECIPES BY COURSE

-Like any addiction, our obsession with cheese is not at all healthy.
-According the Physician’s Committee for Responsible Medicine, cheese, loaded with cholesterol and sodium, is also the largest source of saturated fat in the American diet, causing widespread obesity and increasing the risk of heart disease, diabetes, and cancer.
-Real Cheese suddenly isn’t looking so good anymore, right?
+Our obsession with cheese is not at all healthy.
+According the Physician’s Committee for Responsible Medicine, cheese, loaded with cholesterol and sodium, is also the largest source of saturated fat in the American diet, increasing the risk of heart disease, diabetes, and cancer.
+“Real” Cheese suddenly isn’t looking so good anymore, right?

 So, are you ready to finally end your unhealthy relationship with cheese?
 Well, the good news is that there are options!
 In fact, there are so many options, we have to offer our recommendations in a two-part series!
 Next week, we’ll explore additional store bought brands as well as a variety of vegan cheese sauces that can be used in things like Mac & Cheese, fondue … and much more.
 For now, check out some artisanal and homemade options.

 Whoever said non-vegans are the only ones that get to eat amazingly sophisticated gourmet cheeses was wrong.
 Here are four brands of artisanal cheeses that are crafted by makers who understand the refined palate of cheese-lovers and that could easily compliment your favorite wines at cocktail hour.